triton-inference-server/server/docs/build.md

   NGC container.
 But the build can also use PyTorch shared libraries that you build separately for your platform.
 See the pytorch_backend build process for details.

+## Building with Debug Symbols

+To build with Debug symbols, use the --build-type=Debug arguement while launching build.py.
+You can then launch the built server with gdb and see the debug symbols/information in the gdb trace.